Dr. David Pompei, PharmD, MS

 A study from 2017 indicates that a small number of psychiatrists in the United States have recommended medical cannabis for the treatment of ADHD.

 In states where marijuana is legal for medicinal purposes, ADHD is not listed as a qualifying condition that can result in a physician issuing a medical marijuana card.
-However, many people with ADHD self-medicate with cannabis and find great benefit.
+However, many state level medical cannabis programs do provide prescribers full discretion to select cannabis for any condition.
+Despite some patients seeking to self-medicate for ADHD without the disclosure to their physician, it is always best for a patient to first have a conversation with their doctor before initiating cannabis as a medicine for treatment.

 Cannabidiol (CBD) is being investigated as a treatment for a wide range of conditions such as Autism Spectrum Disorder (ASD), social anxiety, and schizophrenia.